kattrali/fuller.li/content/posts/memory-management-arc.rst

 Retainable Object Pointers
 ==========================

-Firstly, ARC is a tool for managing retainable object pointers.
+Automatic Reference Counting (ARC) is a tool for managing retainable object pointers.
 This is any kind of pointer to an object which can handle the Objective-C machinery for sending the `retain`, `release` and `autorelease` messages.

 These messages are not sent in the way they would have been done pre-ARC, but instead using the `objc_retain`, `objc_release` and `objc_retainAutorelease`